The network signature of constellation line figures: Results

-The constellations feature values vary greatly, both within a single culture, and across cultures.
-Figure~\ref{fig:avg_constell_features} shows the culture size, and average and standard deviation of four constellation features per sky culture.
-The standard deviations tend to be large, meaning that sky cultures are internally diverse.
+The standard deviations in Fig~\ref{fig:avg_constell_features} tend to be large, so the cultures are internally diverse.
 We thus expect that, if an association exists between the individual sky culture and the visual signature of constellations, it is weak.
 On the other hand, there are also clear distinctions between sky cultures.
-Five out of six S-American cultures have very large constellations (an average of 20.50 links per constellation for Tupi, and 12.40 for Tukano), compared to an average of 6.88 links per constellation across all cultures.
-The (Indian, Arabic, and Japanese) moon station asterisms have few links (averages between 2.42 and 4.11 links per asterism).
-Large E-Asian sky cultures (Chinese, Chinese medieval, and Korean) are also below average: averages between 4.28 and 4.82 links per asterism.
-In terms of spatial diameter, it is not only sky cultures with many links per constellation that also have large constellation diameters: the largest average spatial diameter is Hawaiian (40.27 deg., compared to a global average of 18.85 deg.), although the same culture only has on average 6.31 links per constellation.
-The fraction of non-planar constellations is close to zero in N America, but occasionally high for other cultures.
-N-American, S-Asian, and Pacific cultures consistently use brighter (lower-magnitude) stars.
-This raises the expectation that an association may exist between cultures (when aggregated by type, such as by common ancestry, correlated to geographic location) and the visual signature of constellations.
+Five out of six S-American cultures have very large constellations (an average of 20.50 links per constellation for Tupi, and 12.40 for Tukano), compared to an average of 6.72 links per constellation across all cultures.
+All moon-station asterisms have few links (averages between 2.42 and 4.11 links per culture).
+Large E-Asian sky cultures (China and Korea) are also below average: averages between 4.28 and 4.82 links per culture.
+In terms of spatial diameter, it is not only sky cultures with many links per constellation that also have large constellation diameters: the largest average spatial diameter is Hawaii ($40.27^{\circ}$, compared to a global average of $18.25^{\circ}$), although the same culture only has a below average number of links per constellation.
+The fraction of non-planar constellations is close to zero in N America and S Asia, but occasionally high for other cultures.
+In N America, S Asia, and the Pacific, cultures consistently use brighter (lower-magnitude) stars.
+This raises the expectation that an association may exist between cultures (when aggregated by type, such as by common ancestry, correlated to geographic location) and visual signature.